How to Get a College Education for (Almost) Free

 Does that math make sense?

-If you got an extra $5k added to your paycheck, which sounds like a lot, it would be twelve years before you broke even.
+If you got an extra $5k a year added to your paycheck, which sounds like a lot, it would be twelve years before you broke even.
 That math doesn't even allow for taxes or interest rates on the loan.

 The only thing that interferes with my learning is my education – Albert Einstein